czervenka/gap/README.md

 GAP
 ==

-Google App Engine is excelent technology but there is a lot of obstacles one has to overcome to start real Python project on it.
+Google App Engine is excelent technology but there is a gap.

 If you are missing